bryancarpenter/java-barnes-hut/README.md

 ### Prequisites

-Java JDK and Maven 3 for the build.
+Java 8 JDK and Maven 3 for the build.

 ### Installing and running

-Download distribution from GIT.
+Download distribution from GitHub.

 In the project folder, build by:
 ```